mariodruiz/xup_compute_acceleration/docs/setup_aws.md

 # Connecting to AWS

 To get started with AWS, you will need an Amazon account.
 You will also need AWS credit to run the tutorial.
-If you are a professor or a student, you may be eligible to free credit by registering with [AWS educate](https://aws.amazon.com/education/awseducate/).

 ## Set up an AWS instance